learn-co-curriculum/phase-4-project-guidelines/README.md

 For this project, you must:

 - Use a Rails API backend with a React frontend.
-- Have at least two resources (two DB tables) on the backend; your application must have full CRUD actions for at least one resource.
+- Have **at least** two models with a one-to-many relationship on the backend, with full CRUD actions for at least one resource.
+(More than two related models is also fine — if you need a three models and a many-to-many relationship, go for it!)
 - Have at least two different client-side routes using React Router.
 - Implement authentication/authorization.
 At a minimum, a user should be able to log into the site and stay logged in via user ID in the session hash.
 Password